Birkhoff's Theorem and Uniqueness: A Peek Beyond General Relativity: Introduction

 Over the years, several generalizations of this novel theorem have extended its domain of applicability.
-The usual proof of Birkhoff's theorem in GR requires that the metric be at least twice continuously differentiable ($C^2$) for calculating the Ricci tensor.
+The first of such extension can be understood by a geometric reformulation of the aforesaid statement of Birkhoff's theorem.
+As shown in Refs.~\cite{Hawking:1973uf, Frolov:1998wf}, the validity of Birkhoff's theorem in GR can be traced back to the presence of an additional Killing vector field in spherical symmetry.
+This notion extends beyond the usual vacuum form of Birkhoff's theorem stated above.
+In fact, a generalized Birkhoff's theorem can be proven even in the presence of matter whose stress-energy tensor obeys $T_{AB} = (T^C_C/2)\, \gamma_{AB}$, where the uppercase Latin indices span over the $tr$-sector of the underlying spherical symmetric spacetime~\cite{Frolov:1998wf}.
+Also, the usual proof of Birkhoff's theorem in GR requires that the metric be at least twice continuously differentiable ($C^2$) for calculating the Ricci tensor.
 However, the theorem is also applicable under a weaker assumption of continuous and piecewise differentiability of the metric~\cite{Bergmann1965}.
 The validity of the theorem has also been extended to include electromagnetic fields, for which Reissner-Nordstr\"{o}m is the unique spherically symmetric solution of the Einstein-Maxwell equations~\cite{d1992introducing}.
-More generalizations of Birkhoff's theorem involve the inclusion of cosmological constant~\cite{Schleich:2009uj}, as well as extensions to lower and higher spacetime dimensions~\cite{Kiem:1993zd, Schmidt:1997mq, Bronnikov:1994ja, Ayon-Beato:2004ehj, Keresztes:2007vv} and mild perturbations away from exact spherical symmetry and vacuum~\cite{Goswami:2011ft, Goswami:2012jf}.
+More generalizations of Birkhoff's theorem involve the inclusion of arbitrary time-dependent conformal factors in the metric (i.e., conformal gravity)~\cite{Riegert:1984zz} and cosmological constant~\cite{Schleich:2009uj}; as well as extensions to lower and higher spacetime dimensions~\cite{Kiem:1993zd, Schmidt:1997mq, Bronnikov:1994ja, Ayon-Beato:2004ehj, Keresztes:2007vv}, and mild perturbations away from exact spherical symmetry and vacuum~\cite{Goswami:2011ft, Goswami:2012jf}.